User-created Elasticsearch data source

 Username and Password

-The credentials for accessing the database.
+The credentials used to access the database.

 The user must have CREATE, INSERT, UPDATE, and DELETE permissions on the database tables.